Worldline Review

 To operator account150+ currencies.
 EUR, GBP, USD, CHF, AUD primary settlement.

 Settlement optionsCard deposits are instant authorization.
 Player withdrawals via card payouts (OCT) run 24-48h depending on issuer.
-Settlement to merchant accounts runs T+1 to T+3 — competitive at the enterprise tier (Worldpay does T+2 to T+7, Nuvei T+2 to T+7, Adyen T+1 to T+3, Stripe T+2 to T+7).
+Settlement to merchant accounts runs T+1 to T+3, competitive at the enterprise tier (Worldpay does T+2 to T+7, Nuvei T+2 to T+7, Adyen T+1 to T+3, Stripe T+2 to T+7).
 Refunds take 5-10 business days, slower than Stripe (5-10 days) or Adyen (5-7 days).
-Mass payouts via the Payouts API support both batch and real-time disbursement to cards or bank accounts; pre-funding is required before processing.
-Onboarding speed is where Worldline lags badly — 4-8 weeks for mainstream merchants, longer for anything risk-adjacent.
-Stripe activates regulated merchants in days, Solidgate quotes 2-3 weeks, Adyen 4-6 weeks.
+Mass payouts via the Payouts API support both batch and real-time disbursement to cards or bank accounts, with pre-funding required before processing.
+Onboarding speed is where Worldline lags badly, at 4-8 weeks for mainstream merchants and longer for anything risk-adjacent.
+Stripe activates regulated merchants in days, AstroPay in 1-2 weeks, Adyen 4-6 weeks.
 The post-2025 compliance overhaul has added review layers without fully removing the older bottlenecks.
 Updated Q2 2026.

 Integration & Tech